Java (485)

 </dependencies>

-- Add a paragraph using Section.addParagraph() method.
+- Add a new section using Document.addSection().

 - Save the resulting document using the Document.saveToFile() method.